neuralmagic/sparseml/docs/source/quicktour.md

 For a more in-depth read, check out [SparseML documentation](https://docs.neuralmagic.com/sparseml/).

-### PyTorch Optimization
+### PyTorch Sparsification

-The PyTorch optimization libraries are located under the `sparseml.pytorch.optim` package.
+The PyTorch sparsification libraries are located under the `sparseml.pytorch.optim` package.
-Inside are APIs designed to make model optimization as easy as possible by integrating seamlessly into PyTorch training pipelines.
+Inside are APIs designed to make model sparsification as easy as possible by integrating seamlessly into PyTorch training pipelines.

 The integration is done using the `ScheduledOptimizer` class.
 It is intended to wrap your current optimizer and its step function.
 The step function then calls into the `ScheduledModifierManager` class which can be created from a recipe file.
-With this setup, the training process can then be modified as desired to optimize the model.
+With this setup, the training process can then be modified as desired to sparsify the model.

 To enable all of this, the integration code you'll need to write is only a handful of lines: